-- Students will enroll in POSC964 – Pre-Candidacy Study while preparing for their field exams in their sixth and seventh semesters; the number of credits will depend on other classes taken.
+Students will be enrolled in POSC964 – Pre-Candidacy Study while preparing for their field exams in their sixth and seventh semesters; the number of credits will depend on other classes taken.
 These credits do not count toward the degree requirements.

-Students working on their dissertation will enroll in POSC969 – Doctoral Dissertation while completing their dissertation.
+Students working on their dissertation will be enrolled in UNIV999 – Doctoral Dissertation - while completing their dissertation.

-- The total number of credits taken for the degree must total at least 63.
+The total number of credits taken for the degree must be at least 57.

 GRADUATE PERFORMANCE REVIEW PANEL:

-- Exams are graded by Field Exam Committees.
+Exams are graded by Field Exam Committees.
 Grades are reported to the Director of Graduate Studies.
-Possible grades on the exam are Distinction, Pass, Deficient and Fail.
+Possible grades on the exam are Distinction, Pass, and Deficient.
 Distinction and Pass are considered passing grades.
-Results of the field exams will be made known to students as soon as all exams have been graded, usually within two to three weeks.
+Results of the field exams will be made known to students as soon as all exams have been graded, usually within two weeks.

 DISSERTATION PROPOSAL DEFENSE (ADMISSION TO CANDIDACY EXAM):

-- The dissertation proposal defense should be held at the beginning of the student’s fourth year, not later than the Monday of the second week of fall semester of the student’s fourth year.
+The dissertation proposal defense should be held at the beginning of the student’s fourth year, not later than the Monday of the second week of fall semester of the student’s fourth year.
 Funding for the spring semester of the fourth year is contingent upon having passed the candidacy examination.

-- Detailed guidelines for the preparation and presentation of the dissertation are described in Regulations Governing Theses and Dissertations, which may be obtained from the Graduate College or online www.udel.edu/gradoffice/polproc.
+Detailed guidelines for the preparation and presentation of the dissertation are described in the UD Thesis and Dissertation Manual.